Buckwheat vs Oatmeal - Health impact and Nutrition Comparison

-Buckwheat is richer in vitamin B2, B3, and B5 whereas oatmeal is richer in vitamin A, B1, and folate.
-It is important to note that 300g of buckwheat fills the daily requirement of vitamins B2 and B3.
+Buckwheat is richer in vitamin B2, B3, and B5, whereas oatmeal is richer in vitamin A, B1, and folate.
+It is important to note that 300g of buckwheat fills the daily vitamins B2 and B3 requirement.

 Buckwheat has a richer mineral profile than oatmeal.